Docker Buildx

 Visual Studio Code is able to add a Dockerfile to the graphql-server project automagically.

-Open the Command Palette (⇧⌘P) and use the "Docker: Add Docker Files to Workspace..." command:
+I opened the Command Palette (⇧⌘P) and used the "Docker: Add Docker Files to Workspace..." command:

-Specify the port that the image will be listening to
+I specified the port that the image would listen on

 Uploading to Dockerhub